 Introduction to Franklin, Kentucky

 Franklin, Kentucky, in Simpson county, is 40 miles N of Nashville, Tennessee.
-There are an estimated 7,996 people in the city.

 The city of Franklin is a county seat of Simpson County and is located in the Pennyroyal region.
 Franklin County was created by the Legislature of Kentucky in the year 1794, out of parts of Wood - Ford, Mercer, and Shelby counties.
 The city was named in the honor of distinguished patriot and Statesman, Benjamin Franklin.
 It was in the year 1795, Franklin was announced the eighteenth Kentucky county.